bart-kroon/TM1/CONTRIBUTING.md

 # Contributing

-Currently, merge requests are not accepted at the [public gitlab repository](https://gitlab.com/mpeg-i-visual/tmiv.git), only in the [internal MPEG gitlab repository](http://mpegx.int-evry.fr/software/MPEG/MIV/RS/TM1.git).
+Contribution are expected to be in the form of merge requests to the [MPEG-internal repository](http://mpegx.int-evry.fr/software/MPEG/MIV/RS/TM1.git).
+The [public repository](https://gitlab.com/mpeg-i-visual/tmiv.git) is a mirror of the `master` branch.

 ## Semantic versioning of releases

 Releases have semantic versioning x.y.z:

-- x: No compatibility between major releases
+- x: Major releases, no compatibility required between them
-- y: Since TMIV 6, we require forward bitstream compatibility for minor releases (6.1 can read 6.0 bitstream)
+- y: Minor releases, we require forward bitstream compatibility (e.g. 6.1 can read the bitstream produced by 6.0)
-- z: bug fixes and non-code improvements (e.g. license, manual)
+- z: Bug fixes and non-code improvements (e.g. license, manual)

 ## Branches